Welcome from our Department Head, Dr. Brian O'Leary

 Our Bachelor of Science (B.S.) is among the most popular on campus, providing our majors with a solid foundation in Psychology.
 The B.S. degree provides a sophisticated grounding in the processes and discoveries of the scientific method as it is used in contemporary Psychology.
 Most of our graduates move directly into business or public service, benefitting from the enhanced opportunities for success associated with the critical thinking skills developed through a strong liberal arts education.
 Other of our graduates enter Masters, PsyD and PhD programs in Psychology, including Industrial-Organizational, Clinical, and School Psychology.
 And an undergraduate degree in Psychology does not limit you to pursuing an advanced degree in Psychology.
 Our graduates have gone on to get degrees in law, medicine, social work and other disciplines.

 Our faculty members enhance the learning experience of students in a variety of ways.
 As dedicated researchers, we work hard to transfer that enthusiasm for research into the classroom.
 Our faculty maintain active research programs in which both undergraduate and graduate students collaborate.
 It is not unusual for students and faculty to coauthor papers that are subsequently published in academic journals.
-Our students often have their UTC Provost Research proposals funded in a competitive, campus-wide program.
+Our students often have their research funded via competitive, campus-wide research support programs.
 They also frequently present research at professional conferences.
 Our students publish a journal of undergraduate research, Modern Psychological Studies, which is reviewed and edited by our more advanced undergraduates as part of a 3-hour, repeatable elective course.
 Other students take advantage of psychology-related practicum experiences in the wider community.
 We also honor our very best students through the Psi Chi Honorary Society.
 In all of these activities and more, the goal is to present students with a broad and enriching a learning experience.

 Come by and see us in the 3rd floor of the Chattanooga State Office Building at 540 McCallie Ave.
 We’d love to talk to you about your future!
 Also, check back in this section of our website and its subpages from time to time for important updates and information that apply to the overall department and our undergraduate and graduate programs.